To use the weekly food recycling collection service you should have two food waste caddies:

 - Plastic bags

-Lining the food waste caddies
+Lining the food recycling caddies

 Locking the lids

-The larger food waste caddy will have a lockable lid to prevent animals getting to the food.
+The larger food recycling caddy will have a lockable lid to prevent animals getting to the food.
 You will just need to place the handle in either the upright position or down at the front of the bin.
 Follow our tips on storing your waste hygienically.

-What happens to food waste?
+What happens to food recycling?

 Food for thought

 In the UK we throw away 7.2 million tonnes of food and drink every year.
 Most of this could have been eaten, but instead ends up in landfill creating greenhouse gases.
 A typical family with children throws away £680's worth of food a year.
-Even better than recycling food waste is reducing the amount created in the first place.
+Even better than recycling food is reducing the amount created in the first place.
 There are three tips which can save you money and reduce what goes to landfill:

 - Plan meals in advance - keep a shopping list, shop for specific ingredients, buy foods that can be used for several dishes, look for foods with the longest shelf life